Ismaelgdo/homework-1/README.md

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol?  http
-* What is the host?
+* What is the host?             localhost
 * What is the port number?
+4000
-* What is the path?
+* What is the path?             admin
-* What are the query parameters?
+* What are the query parameters? none
-* What is the fragment?
+* What is the fragment?         none

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host?           www.lehman.edu
 * What is the port number?
+80
-* What is the path?
+* What is the path?           /academics/mathematics-computer-science/index.php
-* What are the query parameters?
+* What are the query parameters? none
-* What is the fragment?
+* What is the fragment?         none

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol?  https
-* What is the host?
+* What is the host?             en.wikipedia.org
 * What is the port number?
+443
-* What is the path?
+* What is the path?             /wiki/Greek_alphabet
-* What are the query parameters?
+* What are the query parameters? none
 * What is the fragment?
+Glyph_variants

 ### 9. HTTPS

 What does the S stand for in HTTPS?

+sercure

 Why is HTTPS better than HTTP?

+It is safer to use because HTTPS is basically the http protocol working in conjunction with Secure Sockets Layer (SSL) to transport data safely.

 Should all web pages use HTTPS?
+Yes.
+It is a good practice to do

 ## Webpages